mnapoli/redwood/docs/docs/prerender.md

 # Prerender

-Some of your pages don't have dynamic content; it'd be great if you could render them ahead of time, making for a faster experience for your end users.
+Some of your pages don't have dynamic content.
+It'd be great if you could render them ahead of time, making for a faster experience for your end users.

 We thought a lot about what the developer experience should be for route-based prerendering.
 The result is one of the smallest APIs imaginable!

 > **How's Prerendering different from SSR/SSG/SWR/ISSG/...?**
 >